apify/apify-docs/docs/access_rights/organization_account.md

 Organization accounts allow groups to collaborate on projects.
 It enables you to manage your team members' [permissions]({{@link access_rights/list_of_permissions.md}}) and to centralize your billing without having to share the credentials of a single personal account.

-You can [switch]({{@link access_rights/organization_account/how_to_use.md#in-the-apify-app}}) between your personal and organization accounts in just two clicks: in the [Apify app](https://my.apify.com), click the account button in the top-right corner, then select the organization.
+You can [switch]({{@link access_rights/organization_account/how_to_use.md#in-the-apify-app}}) between your personal and organization accounts in just two clicks: in the [Apify app](https://my.apify.com), click the account button in the top-left corner, then select the organization.

 You can start an organization account in two ways.

+* [Create a new organization](#create-a-new-organization).
+If you don't have integrations set up yet, or if they are easy to change, you can create a new organization, preserving your personal account.
 * [Convert an existing account](#convert-an-existing-account) into an organization.
 If your actors and [integrations]({{@link tutorials/integrations.md}}) are set up in a personal account, it is probably best to convert that account into an organization.
 This will preserve all your integrations but means you will have a new personal account created for you.
-* [Create a new organization](#create-a-new-organization).
-If you don't have integrations set up yet, or if they are easy to change, you can create a new organization, preserving your personal account.

 ## [](#availability-and-pricing) Availability and pricing